 - "Can you describe a situation where..."

-Use these questions to describe your feelings and observations about situations you’ve handled in the past.
+Consider these questions your opportunity to describe your feelings and observations about situations you’ve handled in the past.

 Use recent examples.
-Be prepared to share examples of the good work you’ve done in recent jobs.
-It’s better to talk about things that have happened in the past year to 18 months because your memories about them will be clearer.
-Be as specific as possible, straightforward, and honest.
+Be prepared to share examples of the good work you’ve done during your most recent jobs.
+It’s best to talk about things that have happened in the past year to 18 months because your memories about them will be more accurate.
+Be specific, straightforward, and honest.

-Ask to come back to the question.
+Ask to revisit a question.
 It’s okay to think about your answers briefly, but if you feel stuck for a response to a particular question, ask your interviewer if you can move on and come back to it.

 Thank your interviewer for his or her time and for telling you more about the company.

-Ask about next steps or when a decision will be made.
+Ask about next steps and when a decision will be made.

 Shake hands and ask for a business card so you can send a thank-you note.

-Send a short, well-written thank-you note to your interviewer within 2 days.
+Send a short, well-written thank-you note to your interviewer within two days.

 What has plasma made possible in your life?Tell us